 - Group projects

-Project teams have created or helped launch major initiatives at UM including: the UM Campus Farm, the Ann Arbor bike share program, the "Go Blue Box" resuable container takeout program, the "Welcome to Planet Blue" guide, greening of commencement and Camp Michigania, and more.
+ENVIRON 391 project teams have created or helped launch major initiatives at UM including the UM Campus Farm, the Ann Arbor bike share program, the "Go Blue Box" reusable container takeout program, the "Welcome to Planet Blue" guide, greening of commencement and Camp Michigania, and more.
 Please search below for the final reports from past projects.